January 2026 | Issue No. 58

 How do we avoid getting swept away by the whitewater world we’re living in, and instead use this moment as an opportunity?
 And what does consciousness have to do with it?

 Perhaps this is exactly the time we’re being asked to rethink our priorities, look honestly at our fears, and recalibrate our focus on the world we want to create.
+A time for introspection, vulnerability, deep connection, growth—and taking action.

 Einstein famously said, “No problem can be solved from the same level of consciousness that created it.”

 Working harder, pushing more, and trying to solve today’s issues with yesterday’s thinking will not create the world we long for.
+In fact, it’s exhausting us, depressing us, and often impacting both our relationships and our health.

 Which brings us back to consciously launching the New Year: our opportunity to choose whether we want to be drivers or passengers in the years to come.